-Many perceive the US to work traditional 9am-5pm hours.
-In reality, workers will frequently go beyond this.
-It could be that you end up working the occasional 12 hour day, especially if you are employed in the legal or medical professions, according to QS - Differences in average working hours around the world.
+Officially US workers work a traditional 9am to 5pm day or 40-hour week.
+However, in reality, employees often go beyond this.
+It could be that you end up working the occasional 12 hour day, especially if you are employed in the legal or medical professions.

 Two weeks annual leave is standard although some US workers have to settle for as little as nine paid holiday days a year, which is well below the UK average.
 Paid leave in the USA also includes public holidays such as New Year’s Day, Martin Luther King Day, Memorial Day, Independence Day (4th July), Labor Day, Veterans Day, Thanksgiving and Christmas Day.
 Not all private business will honour public holidays.

 - Discover what it's like to study in the USA.